fredrikekre/runic-action/README.md

     # Please see the note above about Runic's version policy.
     # By default runic-action@v1 uses the latest release in the v1 release series.
     version: '1'
+    # When `true`, format the files and leave the repository dirty (in addition to running
+    # the usual check).
+Note that the exit code of the step is still the exit code of check.
+    format_files: false
 ```